Lillo-S-p-a/ReinforceStrategyCreatorV2/docs/architecture.md

 3. **Storage Layer**: Database models and persistence capabilities.
 4. **API Layer**: RESTful API for retrieving training results and metrics.
 5. **Visualization Layer**: Dashboard for analyzing agent performance.
+6. **Optimization Framework**: Hyperparameter optimization for model improvement.
+7. **Evaluation System**: Comprehensive model evaluation and benchmark comparison.
+8. **Paper Trading Integration**: Export and deployment of models to paper trading environments.

 The architecture is designed to be both scalable and extensible, allowing for:
 - Addition of new data sources beyond Yahoo Finance
 - Integration of different ML/RL algorithms
 - Extension with new technical indicators
 - Deployment of successful strategies to production environments
+- Systematic improvement of model performance through hyperparameter optimization
+- Rigorous evaluation against benchmark strategies
+- Seamless transition from training to paper trading

 ## Components and Modules